GROUNDING EXERCISES FOR ANXIETY

 They are most effective when practised every day but can be learned easily.
 In fact, mindfulness has been shown to be as effective as anti-anxiety medication and other forms of treatment.
 You can read about it here.

-One of the best books for mindfulness beginners that I personally love is; Mindfulness: A practical guide to finding peace in a frantic world
+One of the best books for mindfulness beginners that I personally love is; Mindfulness: A Practical Guide To Finding Peace In A Frantic World.

 Written in a very friendly tone, this book is also one of the first audiobooks that I ever listened to.
-The author knows what he’s talking about an has a nice way of easing you into the mindfulness exercises.
+The author knows what he’s talking about and has a nice way of easing you into the mindfulness exercises.

 I really believe that the list I’ve put together can help you become more grounded and at ease.
 Don’t feel like you have to do all of them on a regular basis though.
 This isn’t a strict list that you have to stick to.